txoof/portfolioCreator/README.md

 Exit the program.

 #### Command Line Mode
-ore debugging features are available on the command line. createFolders will accept student.export files with the `-s [file]` option.
+More debugging features are available on the command line. createFolders will accept student.export files with the `-s [file]` option.

 ```
 $ ./createFolders -h